Deconstruction: How it helps and how it hurts

 Blessings to you, wherever you are on the journey with God.

-I welcome all clients, all without requiring adherence to any religious belief or creed, and I value the diversity of humanity which includes differences in gender, age, race, ethnicity, range of abilities, sexual orientation, financial means, education, and political perspective.
+Dr. Wilson welcomes all clients, all without requiring adherence to any religious belief or creed.
+She values the diversity of humanity which includes differences in gender, age, race, ethnicity, range of abilities, sexual orientation, financial means, education, and political perspective.